In the matter of X and Y (Children: Adoption Order: Setting Aside)

 Daniel often provides in-house training at firms and talks at seminars.
 Daniel welcomes instructions to provide written advice and is often instructed to advise on complex areas of law.

-Daniel represents all parties, including parents, grandparents, wider family members and children in Private Law matters.
+Daniel represents all parties, including parents, grandparents, wider family members and children in private law matters.
 He has a particular interest in matters involving complex issues such as international relocation, implacable hostility, improper retention of a child after contact, parental alienation, domestic abuse and sexual assault.

 Daniel has a particular experience of cases with an international element, including child abduction and applications to remove a child from the jurisdiction, having successfully represented parties in such proceedings.
 He understands the value of early and continuous advice in such matters and aims to work closely alongside those who instruct him.
 He has delivered seminars on international issues.